danReynolds/restate/README.md

 counterState.add(1);
 ```

-## Building widgets with StateBlocs
+## Accessing State in Widgets

-Using `StateBlocs` to manage the state of your Flutter application and get live updates is easy as creating a [StateBloc]()
+Accesing and listening for updates to your state is as simple as creating a [StateBloc]()
 and then using a [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to rebuild your widget when data changes:

 ```dart